Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 DevOps Testing

-DevOps is a relatively new methodology that has been developed as an extension of Agile to improve the coordination between development and operations teams.
+DevOps is a relatively new methodology developed as an extension of Agile to improve the coordination between development and operations teams.
 However, in contrast to Agile, DevOps promotes the idea of continuous integration and delivery (CI/CD) and automation that allow for more frequent software deliveries.
-This way, whenever a new code is committed or there are some changes in the environment, test engineers can quickly validate the code to avoid bottlenecks later in the pipeline.
+This way, whenever a new code is committed, or there are some changes in the environment, test engineers can quickly validate the code to avoid bottlenecks later in the pipeline.

 It’s worth noting that because DevOps testing has to be executed at every stage of the SDLC, testers are expected to have strong technical skills and even have the knowledge of the code.
-Otherwise, they might not be able to effectively carry out testing activities. .
+Otherwise, they might be unable to carry out testing activities effectively.

 The Methods of Software Testing

-This method focuses on examining the software’s functionality without delving into its internal code structure.
-Testers treat the software as a “black box” (hence the name), where they input various sets of data and observe the outputs to ensure they align with expected results.
+This method examines the software’s functionality without delving into its internal code structure.
+Testers treat the software as a “black box” (hence the name), where they input various data sets and observe the outputs to ensure they align with expected results.

-Black box testing is particularly valuable for validating user interactions, input validations, and overall system behavior.
+Black box testing is precious for validating user interactions, input validations, and overall system behavior.
 It ensures that the software performs correctly from an end-user perspective, regardless of how it’s implemented internally.

 • Functional, performance, use case, and usability testing.